 Hungry?
-Discover the best St Petersburg restaurants with our extensive online list dining guide, and eat and drink like a Russian Tsar, or much better as you prefer.
+Discover the best St Petersburg restaurants with our extensive on-line dining guide, and eat and drink like a Russian Tsar, or much better as you prefer.

 If you are in hurry or on a tight budget, don't worry!

 The city of Peter the Great also offers a wide selection of amazing cheap eats cafes or fast food retailers, such as McDonald's, KFC, Burger King, Pizza Hut, as well as several Russian fast food chains like the famous Teremok and Pirogoviy Dvorik, which are all good alternatives to expensive restaurants.